liamlts/envs/README.md

 envs is an experimental Go library that allows you to convert a standard environment variable (env) file into an encrypted envs file, which is securely stored on disk using AES-256 encryption.
 The library returns a hashmap of the environment variables for easy access in your applications.

 ### **This project is strictly experimental.
-You probably should not use this in a an actual production enviorment.**
+You probably should not use this in a an actual production environment.**

 ## Features